 Step 5: Review your “Monthly Snapshot” to see your total debt balance and cash flow

-The "available cash flow" field will auto-populate, but it's a good idea to learn more about how to calculate and manage cash flow, since it's a really simple concept which provides you a ton of insight into how your finances are doing.
+The “available cash flow” field will auto-populate, but it’s a good idea to learn more about how to calculate and manage cash flow since it’s a really simple concept that provides you a ton of insight into how your finances are doing.

 Step 6: Add any “extra” money you have for debt that month

 What is this magical “extra” money?
 It could be money from a tax return, yard sale, overtime, or a check from grandma.
 Whatever it is, put it in this box during the month you receive it to give your snowball a good, hard, push down the hill to pick up more momentum.
 Just make sure you update it the next month.

 Step 7: Review your snowball dashboard

 This view shows you how many more months of “snowball payments” it will take to pay off a specific debt.
 Your snowball payment will only be going to the lowest balance item on the list, and once that one is paid off you’ll move on to the next one, and then the next one, etc.